Videos & Resources / Glossary

 Fixture An automatic or manual holding device used to secure the parts being assembled.
 Refers to molten plastic that seeps out of the joints.

-Flow Control Adjustments These control valves are used for fine tune adjustments on movements that utilize air flow.
+Flow Control Adjustments These control valves are used to fine tune adjustments on movements that utilize air flow.

 Guard A clear plexy covering of the thermal tooling, which protects the operator from getting injured.